Why leave a legacy to PhotoVoice Charity?

 Suggested wording for specific gifts (non financial)

-If you are kindly considering leaving a specific gift in your will to PhotoVoice, then the following wording can be used:
+If you are kindly considering leaving a specific gift in your will to PhotoVoice Charity, then the following wording can be used:

 Photographs or other works of art on paper

-I give to PhotoVoice those of the works on paper found in my studio as the Trustees may in their absolute discretion select and I declare that the receipt of PhotoVoice for those of the said works selected as aforesaid signed on behalf of the said Trustees by the Director of PhotoVoice shall be a full and sufficient discharge to my Executors.
+I give to PhotoVoice Charity those of the works on paper found in my studio as the Trustees may in their absolute discretion select and I declare that the receipt of PhotoVoice Charity for those of the said works selected as aforesaid signed on behalf of the said Trustees by the Chair of PhotoVoice Trustees shall be a full and sufficient discharge to my Executors.

 Adding Photovoice to your will